Kate Upton Shows Off Baby Bump In Pink Dress

 “I can’t wait to start this new journey with you!” he wrote of his wife.
 “You’re the most thoughtful, loving, caring and strong woman I’ve ever met.
 I’m so proud that our little one is going to be raised in this world by a woman like you!
 I love you so much!”

-The star couple is yet to confirm their due date, but their little one is thought to be making its’ way into the world during spring of 2019.
+The star couple is yet to confirm their due date, but their little one is thought to be making it’s way into the world during spring of 2019.